 Asian American Law Fund of New York Community Service Scholarships

 $5000 - Each student is expected to volunteer at least 8 weeks during the summer for 35 hours per week, and to apply the award to the payment of law school tuition.

-Students enrolled in an ABA- or AALS-accredited law school in the United States at least half-time as determined by the law school are eligible to apply for the Asian American Law Fund Scholarship.
-To be eligible, an applicant must be a candidate for a J.D. degree and must be in good standing at his or her law school; students seeking advanced law degrees are not eligible for this program.
+An applicant must be a candidate for a J.D. degree and must be in good standing at his or her law school and enrolled in an ABA accredited law school in the United States at least half-time; students seeking advanced law degrees are not eligible for this program.
 Applicants must also be U.S. citizens or permanent residents.

-Applicants must submit a completed and signed Scholarship Application form.
-The Scholarship Application must be accompanied by:
+Applicants must submit a completed and signed Scholarship Application form accompanied by:

 - A description of the proposed volunteer work for the summer plus the name, email address and phone number of a contact person at the organization sponsoring the volunteer work